1712n/backend-challenge/.github/pull_request_template.md

 ## Motivation
 <!---
-Optionally you can include your motivation and covering letter -->
+Optionally you can include your motivation and cover letter -->

 ## Feedback